AutoCAD Intermediate training

 Andy has worked in CAD for over 30 years in roles including Draughtsman, CAD System Manager, Project Manager and Design Engineer.

 In recent years, Andy has focused on developing and delivering training courses.
-He is a long-established Autodesk Certified Instructor (ACI), and he focuses primarily on Autodesk applications including AutoCAD, Inventor, Fusion 360, 3ds Max and Sketchbook.
+He is a long-established Autodesk Certified Instructor (ACI), and he focuses primarily on Autodesk applications including AutoCAD, Inventor, Fusion, 3ds Max, Revit and Sketchbook.
 He also hosts courses in SolidWorks.

 Andy continues to undertake project work to keep up-to-date with the latest technologies and practices.
 He specialises in modelling complex 3D designs from prototype to production, including the development of visuals and animations for a range of engineering projects.